Bluefish Fishing Charters

 Spring, Summer and Fall

 Have you ever really gotten the blues?
-If not you are in luck because a Bluefish charter on the Magellan out of Harwich Port Ma. on Cape Cod can’t be beat.
-Bluefish by far are the most aggressive, pound for pound hardest fighting fish in the ocean.
-They are loaded with omega 3 fatty acid which is good for your heart but the fight they put up can be a strain on your back.
-They even fight you once on board and if you are not careful will try to bight you when taking the hook out.
+If not you are in luck because a Bluefish charter on the Magellan out of Harwich Port, MA on Cape Cod can’t be beat.
+Bluefish are by far are the most aggressive, pound for pound, hardest fighting fish in the ocean.
+They are loaded with omega 3 fatty acid which is good for your heart, but the fight they put up can be a strain on your back.
+They even fight you once on board and if you are not careful will try to bite you when taking the hook out.

 The waters off Cape Cod, especially on Nantucket shoals, are teeming with Bluefish.
 We like to target them on surface baits in the tide rips.
 It is not uncommon when fishing off Nantucket be able to catch a thousand pounds of Bluefish on a full day trip.
-We have had countless days when we were averaging a fish a minuet in the box.
-Tail walking, hard hitting, train wreck like crashing the surface baits until your arms feel like they will fall off.
+We have had countless days when we were averaging a fish a minute in the box.
+Tail-walking, hard-hitting, train wreck-like crashing the surface baits until your arms feel like they will fall off.
 The average size we see run from about 8 to 15 pounds.
 The largest we have ever put on a scale weighed 22 pounds.
 The I.G.F.A. world record for Bluefish was caught off Hatteras N.C. in 1972.
-It weighed in at 32 pounds, wow what a beast.
+It weighed in at 32 pounds.
+Wow what a beast!
 Bluefish are found world wide even in the Mediterranean and Black Sea.
 They are one of only 3 fish in the Pomatomidea family.
 Gorillas, Chompers, Yellow eyed devils, Blue Berries, Slammers and Alligators are some names you will hear fishermen use when referring to Bluefish.

 Bluefish show up in Nantucket Sound in May just behind the Squid and Porgy run.
 Next we find them south of Nantucket and Martha’s Vineyard and then up off Chatham.
 They are a favorite food for Mako Sharks and Giant Blue Fin Tuna.
 We actually use them as live bait.
 When you see a Giant Blue Fin Tuna or Mako come out of the water with a 7 to 10 pound bluefish in his mouth it feels like the earth stopped turning and you heart is about to stop.
 When feeding, Bluefish give off a scent that smells like fresh cut cucumber or watermelon.
 You will hear us say from time to time we can smell them, which is true, we really can.